Search this site:

 Q: Do I have to worry about altitude sickness when climbing Mt.
 Fuji?

 A: If you are not an experienced hiker nor have trained properly, there is a real possibility of altitude sickness, including headaches, dizziness, nausea, and even vomiting.
 The best way to avoid this is to pace yourself, take lots of breaks, and to acclimate yourself to the higher elevations.
-Perhaps you can even sleep for a while, say, at the 5th, 7th, or 8th Stations, giving your body a chance to adjust to the thinner air.
+Perhaps you can even rest for a while, say, at the 5th, 7th, or 8th Stations, giving your body a chance to adjust to the thinner air.
 If your travel schedule permits, staying overnight at one of the area hotels at the base of the mountain before starting your climb will also help with the acclimation process.
 While some mountain huts have oxygen bottles, if you suffer a severe case of altitude sickness with vomiting, it is probably best to get down off the mountain ASAP.
 An excellent report on the causes and prevention of altitude sickness can be found here.

-Q: What should I do if I have an accident, get sick, or have any other kind of trouble or emergency? (updated Mar.
-19, 2017)
+Q: What should I do if I have an accident, get sick, or have any other kind of trouble or emergency? (updated May 13, 2024)

 Let's be clear, Mt.
 Fuji can be quite dangerous, and between 2011 and 2014 has claimed on average nearly 8 lives per year.
 Overconfidence results in deaths and injuries on Mt.
 Fuji every single year.